12 Top-Rated Tourist Attractions in the Lake District, England

 Where to Stay in the Lake District for Sightseeing

-We recommend these delightful hotels and guesthouses in the Lake District:
+We recommend these delightful hotels and guesthouses within easy reach of the top tourist attractions in the Lake District:

-- Lyzzick Hall Hotel: 3-star country guesthouse, family-run, beautiful views, wonderful restaurant, indoor heated swimming pool, sauna and whirlpool.
+- Lyzzick Hall Hotel: This family run, 3-star country guesthouse offers beautiful views, a wonderful restaurant, indoor heated swimming pool, sauna, and whirlpool.

-- Waterhead Hotel: mid-range Ambleside hotel, lakefront, spacious rooms, turndown service, gingerbread treats.
+- Waterhead Hotel: This lakefront, mid-range Ambleside hotel comes with spacious rooms, turndown service, and gingerbread treats.

-- Travelodge Kendal: budget hotel, good value, clean rooms, free parking.
+- Travelodge Kendal: If you're traveling on a budget, this hotel offers good value, clean rooms, and free parking.